North American B-25 Mitchell: Royal Air Force

+Great Britain received 910 B-25s during WWII, but many were returned afterwards.

 The Royal Air Force (RAF) was an early customer for the B-25 via Lend-Lease.
 The first Mitchells were given the service name Mitchell I by the RAF and were delivered in August 1941, to No. 111 Operational Training Unit based in the Bahamas.
 These bombers were used exclusively for training and familiarization and never became operational.
 The B-25Cs and Ds were designated Mitchell II.
 Altogether, 167 B-25Cs and 371 B-25Ds were delivered to the RAF.
 The RAF tested the cannon-armed G series but did not adopt the series nor the follow-on H series.

 By the end of 1942, the RAF had taken delivery of 93 Mitchells, marks I and II.
 Some served with squadrons of No. 2 Group RAF, the RAF's tactical medium-bomber force, including No. 139 Wing RAF at RAF Dunsfold.
 The first RAF operation with the Mitchell II took place on 22 January 1943, when six aircraft from No. 180 Squadron RAF attacked oil installations at Ghent.
 After the invasion of Europe (by which point 2 Group was part of Second Tactical Air Force), all four Mitchell squadrons moved to bases in France and Belgium (Melsbroek) to support Allied ground forces.
 The British Mitchell squadrons were joined by No. 342 (Lorraine) Squadron of the French Air Force in April 1945.

 As part of its move from Bomber Command, No 305 (Polish) Squadron flew Mitchell IIs from September to December 1943 before converting to the de Havilland Mosquito.
 In addition to No. 2 Group, the B-25 was used by various second-line RAF units in the UK and abroad.
 In the Far East, No. 3 PRU, which consisted of Nos.
 681 and 684 Squadrons, flew the Mitchell (primarily Mk IIs) on photographic reconnaissance sorties.